raspberrypilearning/mapping-the-weather/worksheet2.md

 ## Setting up the map

-You can setup your map in more or less the same way you did in [worksheet one](worksheet.md).
+You can set your map up in more or less the same way you did in [worksheet one](worksheet.md).
 However, this time you can use the `bluemarble` colouring of the map, to add realism.

 ``` python
 cc_lat = 55